pypy/pypy.org/posts/2025/04/prospero-in-rpython.md

 ## Writing a simple optimizer

-To implement the quadtree recursion is straightforward.
+Implementing the quadtree recursion is straightforward.
 Since the program has no control flow the optimizer is very simple to write.
 I've written a couple of blog posts on how to easily write optimizers for linear sequences of operations, and I'm using the approach described in these [Toy